juanfrans-courses/mapping_arch_hum/Fall_2016/Tutorials/03_B_Creating_Dataset_with_Google_Maps.md

 ![Menu Open](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Fall_2016/Tutorials/Images/03_B_Creating_Dataset_with_Google_Maps/02_Menu_Open.png)

-You should see four categories along the top menu of the panel: `LABELED`, `SAVED`, `VISITED`, and `MAPS`.
+Four categories will appear along the top menu of the panel: `LABELED`, `SAVED`, `VISITED`, and `MAPS`.
 Select `MAPS` to bring up a list of any maps you have already created and saved.

 ![Your Places Maps](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Fall_2016/Tutorials/Images/03_B_Creating_Dataset_with_Google_Maps/03_Your_Places_Maps.png)